 ABE is not a site I recommend anymore as it is owned by Amazon.

 As far as new books go, if you are in Melbourne you have some nice choices of shops, but if you must buy online I have no good options for you.
-We – living in Switzerland without English shops – do shop online from time to time and we use The Book Depository.
+We – living in Switzerland without English shops – do shop online from time to time and did use The Book Depository.
 I was one of their early supporters as they offered a choice to shopping at Amazon, including free shipping, which is so attractive to Australians, of course.
 But like ABE, the predatorial Amazon has bought The Book Depository too.
-We still use it, but not with any joy in our hearts.

 If anybody has other suggestions for new and old book shopping, please leave a comment!